 Though in general we believe that the world is mostly safe and people are mostly good, these self defense tips for women are great for solo female travelers to have in their arsenal.

 NOTE: These tips are intended for research purposes only.
 If you are a victim of a random mugging, we encourage you to give up your belongings rather than resort to violence.
-No “thing” you own is irreplaceable and nothing is worth your life.
+No “thing” you own is worth your life.

 Remember, most situations don’t come to physical violence.
 But if you’ve tried talking, you’ve tried reasoning, you’ve surveyed your situation and see no other option, here’s what to do: